 Good indicators should meet certain criteria.
-USAID criteria for selecting indicators are that they should be Objective, Practical, Useful for Management, Direct, Adequate, and Attributable?"
+USAID criteria for selecting indicators is that they be Objective, Practical, Useful for Management, Direct, Adequate, and Attributable?"

 Be aware of the trade-offs between the criteria and use the MEL Plan to document the limitations of an indicator and the rationale for selecting the indicator.